rohannes220/Data-Engineering/Project 4-README.md

 The dataset used in this lab is a modified subset provided specifically for this lab exercise.
 Ensure you use the dataset provided with the lab instructions.

 ### CSV File
-The CSV file used in this project is `service_dashboard_data.csv`.
+The CSV file used in this project is `SalesData.csv`.
 It contains the following columns:
 - **Dealer ID**: Unique identifier for each dealer.
 - **Car Sold**: Model of the car sold.
 - **Quantity Sold**: Total quantity of cars sold.